jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 ```

 3. Environment

-	- Load any required modules or software:
+	- This section loads any required modules or software:
 ```bash
 ### Environment ###
 module load plink/1.90b7